 The formulas to use for displacement along the X and Y axis of the spline.
 An empty field will have no effect.

 A value indicating how often a pattern will repeat.
-It is important to note that this parameter will have NO EFFECT unless the symbol 'u' (see above) is present in a formula.
-If it is not present, changing this value will not change the displacement.
+It is important to note that this parameter will have NO EFFECT unless the symbol 'u' (see below) is present in a formula.
+If it is not present, changing this value will not change the pattern repeat.

 The amount of displacement.
 This is multiplied by the result of the formula to find the actual displacement of a point.

 The shaders to use for shader-based displacement of a point.
 An empty link field will have no effect on the point.
 The shader is sampled for each point on the trail spline, typically this will return a value between 0 and 1 for each point .